TheCodeheadMT/TensorBoard-Tutorial/README.txt

 TensorBoard Tutorial - Complete with example logs to review.

+Note the demo was created for a Linux environment.
 If the Linux environment is not yet set up, run setup.sh to download the necessary libraries.

-TBDemo_1_2.ipynb: Add TB to a model and compare two models.
+1. TBDemo_1_2.ipynb: Add TB to a model and compare two models.

-TBDemo_extra_metrics.py: Creates TB logs, including metrics embeddings and images.
+2. TBDemo_extra_metrics.py: Creates TB logs, including metrics embeddings and images.

-TBDemo_goby_1.py: Python code for the basic model with a TB enabled.
+3. TBDemo_goby_1.py: Python code for the basic model with a TB enabled.

-TBDemo_goby_2.py: Python code for comparing two models with TB enabled.
+4. TBDemo_goby_2.py: Python code for comparing two models with TB enabled.

-TBHParamCompare.py: Python code for conducting experiments over a grid of hyperparameters.
+5. TBHParamCompare.py: Python code for conducting experiments over a grid of hyperparameters.